Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Luminosities of UHE emission and blackbody radiation

 \subsection{UHE emission luminosity and energy spectrum}

 Section \ref{run} shows that the KN cross section (\ref{knh}) decreases as accelerated electron and proton energies increase.
-Therefore, we expect high-energy electrons to stream out and carry away the halo energy $E_\gamma$ of photons and pairs.
-Using the rates of radiation energy transfer to an accelerated electron and proton pair (\ref{accfp}), total bulk electron number $\bar N_e=B N_\gamma$ (\ref{bulk}) and photon-pair number $N_\gamma$ (\ref{totaln}), we obtain the luminosity of high-energy electrons and protons of the Lorentz factor $\gamma_e$,
+Therefore, we expect high-energy electrons to stream out and carry away the fireshell energy $E_\gamma$ of photons and pairs.
+Using (i) the rates of radiation energy transfer to an accelerated electron and proton pair (\ref{accfp}), (ii) total bulk electron number $\bar N_e=B N_\gamma$ (\ref{bulkb}) and (iii) photon-pair number $N_\gamma$ (\ref{totaln}), we obtain the luminosity of high-energy electrons (protons) of the Lorentz factor $\gamma_e\approx \gamma_p$,

 where the ``acceleration number'' is defined as